luclib/CppBeginBeyond/CppMasterCheatsheet.md

 clean:
     rm -f main main.o
 ```

-In this example, the `CXX` variable is set to `g++,` which is the GNU C++ compiler.
-The `CXXFLAGS` variable is also set to a set of compiler options —`-Wall`, `-Wextra`, and `-pedantic`— that enable extra warnings and pedantic checks.
+The `CXX` variable is set to `g++`: the GNU C++ compiler.

+The `CXXFLAGS` variable feeds a set of compiler options —`-Wall`, `-Wextra`, and `-pedantic`— to enable extra warnings and pedantic checks:

 * `-Wall` enables a set of common warnings that can help detect potential issues in your code, such as warning about unused variables or uninitialized variables, which can lead to bugs or performance issues.
 * `-Wextra` enables additional warnings that are not included in -Wall.
 These warnings are often related to coding conventions and can help with writing more readable and maintainable code.
 * `-pedantic` makes the compiler strictly follow the C++ standard and issue warnings for non-standard code.
 It can help write code that is more portable and less likely to break on different compilers or platforms.

-**NOTE**: It's generally a good practice to enable these options when compiling C++ code, as they can help catch potential issues and improve the quality of your code.
+> **NOTE**: It's generally a good practice to enable these options when compiling C++ code, as they can help catch potential issues and improve the quality of your code.
+>

->**Warning** it's important to note that these options can also produce a large number of warnings, especially for existing codebases.
+> **WARNING**: On the other hand, they can also produce a large number of warnings, especially for existing codebases.

 #### CPPFLAGS

 **`CPPFLAGS`** passes extra flags to the C++ *preprocessor* or any other programs that use the C++ preprocessor.

 * The C++ preprocessor does not need to be explicity called as it will be called once the C++ compiler invokes it.
 * THe most common case of **`CPPFLAGS`** to include the compiler search path using the **`-I`** option